 If you're thinking about adoption for your baby, you might be feeling all sorts of conflicting emotions ranging from anxiety to hope.
 Even if you know deep down that you’re making the right decision for you and your baby, you might still struggle with doubts over whether you’re doing the right thing.

 The good news is that there's tons of information on the Internet about adoption, so you don’t have to make your decision alone.
 It's important to begin your research now so that you can get as much info as possible.
 That way, you'll be able to make an informed decision about adoption.
 But you’ll also need to have a conversation with yourself.
-Here are 5 important questions to ask yourself about adoption:
+Here are 5 important questions about adoption to ask yourself:

 1. When can I start making an adoption plan?